nmngt/nmngt/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a secret project ;)
+- 🔭 I’m currently working on multiple projects
 - 🌱 I’m currently learning Solidity
 - 💬 Ask me about PHP, WordPress, Shellscripting and more